powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFromExtension.md

 This sorting order foster `busbarIndex` reflecting the **vertical view** of the structure.

-The algorithm rely on the fact that `PositionFromExtension::indexBusPosition` sorts the `BusNodes` by their `busbarIndex` (first, and then by their `sectionIndex`).
+The algorithm relies on the fact that `PositionFromExtension::indexBusPosition` sorts the `BusNodes` by their `busbarIndex` (first, and then by their `sectionIndex`).
 In `PositionFromExtension`, this order will never be modified later on, ensuring the lower the `busbarIndex` is, the higher it will be vertically laid out.

 For example,